ggustin93/ghostly-plus-dashboard/docs/02_SETUP_AND_DEVELOPMENT/development_workflow.md

 # GHOSTLY+ Dashboard: Development Workflow

+> **Note**: This documentation is a work in progress and may be updated with additional information and examples.

 This document outlines the development workflow and practices for the GHOSTLY+ Dashboard project.

 ## Task Management with Task Master